eduvpn-debian/packaging/README.md

     everything works.
 If changes are minimal al quick build test could be enough.

+    NOTE: when building on ubuntu 21.10 make sure you use xz as compressor: gbp buildpackage --git-ignore-new --git-builder='debuild -i -I -Zxz'

 4. check if package installs.
 Preferably in an empty system (or docker image).

 An example script for building all eduVPN packages can be found here: